ARiccGitHub/twitch_project/README.txt

 Then, use plt.show() to visualize it.

 3.
-Letís make the graph more informative by doing the following:
+Let‚Äôs make the graph more informative by doing the following:
 Add a title
 Add a legend
 Add axis labels